garlicservices/bus-bundle/README.md

 # Garlic message bus

-This bundle allow microservices communicate to each other with RabbitMQ transport by providing message bus For correct usage the Bundle must be installed on both services (current and target)
+This bundle allow microservices communicate to each other with RabbitMQ transport by providing message bus.

+For correct usage the Bundle must be installed on both ends of communication (current and target services)

 ## Installation

-A couple things are necessary for this bundle to work.
-At first, add the Garlic bus bundle to your composer.json and at the second and add config/supervisor.conf file to your supervisor.
+Just a couple things are necessary for this bundle works.

 ### Add garlic/bus bundle to your composer.json